Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Hyatt is a Chicago-based company with more than 700 properties in 50+ countries.
-As mentioned in the World of Hyatt loyalty program overview, the company has many brands that range from full-service to timeshares.
+Hyatt is a Chicago-based company with more than 1,300 properties in over 75 countries.
+It has over 30 brands ranging from full-service to timeshares.

 Hyatt is primarily known for its customer service and loyalty program.
 The latter continues to provide its members with great value with the ability to receive more than 2 cents per point on award hotel bookings.